 At Magic Me we know so many older people who take time to communicate who they are and how they feel through movement, gesture, sounds and actions.
 People who need you to get up close, so they can tell you in a tiny voice what they need.
 People who want the reassurance of holding someone’s hand in a somewhat confusing world.
 People for whom touch is perhaps the primary sense, an essential way of relating to their environment and the people around them.

 This week’s announcements on tests that enable visiting and the arrival of vaccines have brought some hope, a sense of relief that restrictions will start to ease in the coming months.
 It can’t come soon enough.
 For some families it is already too late.

 Through 2020 many of us have greatly missed hugging our friends and family, shaking hands when we meet.
 As things start to shift, let’s not forget the people for whom touch is even more than that, their only way to be.
 And the residents, up to 50% of people in some east London care homes, who have no regular visitors, sometimes no known kith or kin.
 Once close friends and families can visit safely, we need to push for the day when the rest of the community, so essential to quality of life in care homes, can be welcomed back and the joy of moving together can resume.

-Help us continue with our work
+Help us continue with our work by donating here.

 *Chloe’s words have been edited here and participants’ names have been changed